Rutts07/AAD-Project-2020114008/README.md

   - Write programs to automatically execute the stepwise tasks of the chosen examples

   - To Do :
-    - Divide and Conquer :
+    - Divide and Conquer Paradigm :
       - [ ] Quick Sort
       - [ ] Merge Sort